silverstripe-terraformers/keys-for-cache/README.md

 ## Why cache keys are difficult

+TL;DR: Cache keys need to be updated any time a related piece of information changes, and we often have structures of content (EG: Carousel blocks) that contain many levels of nested `DataObjects`.

 The goal of any cache key is to have as low a cost as possible to calculate (as this must happen with every request), but also for it to invalidate at the appropriate times (IE: when a piece of relevant content has changed).

 Consider the following:

-* We have a `Page` Model with the Elemental module applied.
+* We have a `Page` with the Elemental module applied.
 * One of the blocks available is a Carousel block.
 This block itself contains Carousel Items, and each Item contains an Image.
 * When a change is made to the block itself, to one of its Items, or to any of the Images assigned to its Items, the